jakepurple13/githubbloglike/Writerside/topics/Multiplatform-Back-Gesture.md

 `DirectNavigationEventInput`, could you be my savior?

-Let's look at this code!
+Let's look at the code!

 ```kotlin
 /**